The volumes of the Hitchin-Riemann moduli spaces are infinite: Introduction

-Our argument uses bulging flow, which has been studied in \cite{WZ18, FK, Goldman2013}, and the work of Lee-Zhang \cite{LZ17}.
-The main idea is to find a small open set $N$ where some separating essential simple closed curve $\alpha$ is the shortest and observe that this property is preserved when $N$ is flown by the bulge flow along $\alpha$.
-Any action of a nontrivial mapping class group element cannot make this $N$ come back to meeting itself.
-This observation allows us to construct a infinite family of pairwise disjoint open sets with positive volumes in $\mathcal{M}_n(S)$.
+Our proofs for both Theorems~\ref{thm:main}, \ref{thm:main2} and \ref{thm:maximal} use a special Goldman flow, featured for instance in \cite{WZ18, FK, Goldman2013,goldman22}, along an essential simple closed curve $\alpha$ in $S$ together with the collar lemma obtained by Beyrer--Guichard--Labourie--Pozzetti--Wienhard \cite{beyrer2024} and Burger--Pozzetti \cite{burger2017}.
+The main idea is to find a small open set $N$ in the Hitchin component (or the maximal component) where the marked length spectrum have some kind of non-degeneracy.
+This non-degeneracy forces the set $\{\varphi \in \Mod(S)\,|\,\varphi (N) \cap N \ne \emptyset\}$ consist only of some Dehn twists along $\alpha$.
+Then we observe that if $N$ is flown sufficiently long time by the Goldman flow, no powers of the Dehn twist along $\alpha$ can bring it back to $N$.
+This allows us to construct an infinite family of pairwise disjoint open sets with the identical positive volume in the moduli space.

+We hope to apply our result to other higher Teichm\"uller spaces.
+The most ambitious targets are the moduli spaces $\mathcal{M}_{\mathsf{G},\Theta}(S)$ of $\Theta$-positive representations \cite{bradlow2024, guichard2021} of a surface group $\pi_1(S)$ into a higher rank semi-simple Lie group $\mathsf{G}$ with a positive structure $\Theta$.
+Since they are universal models for all higher Teichm\"uller spaces, proving that $\mathcal{M}_{\mathsf{G},\Theta}(S)$ has infinite volume whenever $\operatorname{rank}\mathsf{G}>1$ will provide a unifying picture that the condition $\operatorname{rank}\mathsf{G}=1$ is really crucial for higher Teichm\"uller spaces to support the finite covolume action of the mapping class group.

-\subsection{Outline of the Paper}
+\subsection{Outline of the paper}

-In Section~\ref{sec:bulge}, we give a parameterization of a Hitchin component of $S$ using the Hitchin components of subsurfaces $S_1$ and $S_2$ separated by a simple closed curve.
-We will also give a review on Goldman flows in Section~\ref{sec:gflow}.

-In Section~\ref{mainsection} we construct an open set that will never be recurrent under the $\Mod(S)$-action (Proposition~\ref{prop:length}) and give the proof for the main theorem.
+In Section~\ref{sec:hitchincomponent}, we recall some definitions of our main subjects, including Hitchin and maximal representations, Hitchin-Riemann moduli spaces and their symplectic structures.
+We first introduce the definition of $\mathsf{G}$-Hitchin representations for a surface-with-boundary.
+We also review some results on maximal representations.
+We also study the associated limit maps for Hitchin and maximal representations and show that one can choose a canonical limit map in Lemmas~\ref{lem:normalization} and ~\ref{lem:normalizationmax}.

+In Section~\ref{sec:goldmanflow}, we introduce algebraic bending deformations and Goldman flows.
+After developing algebraic bending, we explain how to understand the action of a Dehn twist in terms of an algebraic bending.
+We also discuss how to decompose a Hitchin and maximal component into Hitchin and maximal components of subsurfaces of smaller complexity.
+Finally, we show that algebraic bending deformations are proper in Proposition~\ref{prop:proper}.
+The properness of algebraic bending will play a key role.

+Section~\ref{mainsection} is devoted to proving our main results.
+We construct an open set that will never return to intersect itself under the $\Mod(S)$-action in Propositions~\ref{prop:length},~\ref{prop:lengthrel} and ~\ref{prop:lengthmax}.
+Then in Lemma~\ref{lem:commute}, we show that, under mild assumptions, Goldman flows commute with the mapping class group action.
+The main step toward our main theorem is Lemma~\ref{lem:disj}, which shows that the open set constructed in Propositions~\ref{prop:length},~\ref{prop:lengthrel} and ~\ref{prop:lengthmax} will not come back by the mapping class group action.
+Given this lemma, the main results for the $\mathsf{G}$-Hitchin and of $\Sp_{2n}(\bR)$-maximal components follow easily.